 Baking the crust helps firm it up – the butter and sugar from the cookies melt together and crystallize into a crust that stays intact.
 The toasty butter and cookies also take on a delicious flavor.
 BUT, you don’t HAVE to bake the crust.
 Mix the crust ingredients together as instructed.
 After pressing it into the pie pan, pop it in the freezer to chill while preparing the chocolate pie filling.
 It might break apart a little more easily when serving the pie, but I don’t think anyone will complain.

-Now it’s time to pour that delicious chocolate filling into your baked cookie crust.
-Pour it in, and smooth it evenly in the pan.
+Step 10: Now it’s time to pour that delicious chocolate filling into your baked cookie crust.
+Pour it in, and smooth it evenly into the pie crust.
 MMMMM.
 Go ahead and lick the spoon.

-Now you will need to chill the pie for several hours for the filling to set up.
-Cover with a sheet of plastic wrap, pressing it down over the filling to prevent a film from forming on the top of the pie filling.
+Step 11: Cover with a piece of plastic wrap, pressing it down over the surface of the filling to prevent a film from forming on the top of the pie filling.
 Place in the refrigerator for at least 3-4 hours.

-Just before serving, you can prepare the whipped cream topping.
-Whisk two cups of heavy whipping cream until it starts to form soft peaks.
-Add in 2 tablespoons of powdered sugar and whisk a bit more.
-Using the whisk attachment on a standing mixer is the easiest way to whip up your whipped cream, but you can do it by hand and burn off a couple extra calories before you dig in to this pie!
+Step 12: Just before serving, you can prepare the homemade whipped cream topping.
+Whisk two cups of heavy whipping cream until it starts to form soft to stiff peaks.
+Add in ¼ cup of powdered sugar and whisk a bit more.
+Using the whisk attachment on an electric mixer is the easiest way to whip up your whipped cream, but you can do it by hand and burn off a couple extra calories before you dig into this pie!

 More Recipes for Chocolate Cravings